 GradDipCS 12 credits

+MA Christian Studies 21 credits

 MA Theo Studies 30 credits

 MALTS 24 credits

 MDiv 45 credits

 ThM 18 credits

 Residency is defined as study pursued on the Vancouver campus in Fall, Winter, or Summer term.
 Distance Education courses do not fulfill the residency requirement.
 However, you can complete approximately one-third of your program by Distance Education.
 See the Limits on Courses Taken Through Distance Education below.